skylight-hq/skylight.digital/_projects/va_api_scorecard_mvp.md

 and alert them to any issues requiring special attention
 - Giving management visibility into how teams are doing, where they need help, and what governance decisions need to be made
-- Giving stakeholders insight into the value of the VA's portfolio of APIs- i> Reinforcing best practices among teams for delivering APIs successfully
+- Giving stakeholders insight into the value of the VA's portfolio of APIs
+- Reinforcing best practices among teams for delivering APIs successfully

 The VA needed a <em>lean</em> way to further flesh out and test this idea.
 {% endcapture %}